synatree/yii2-dynamic-relations/README.md

     ....
 More widgets use the same structure as above ....
 </div>
 ```
 The next step is to setup the controller to save the related models you're expecting to receive.
+In the below example, we only have to add one small line to each of the create and update action methods.

 ```php
 use synatree\dynamicrelations\DynamicRelations;